Inner Whispers 2

 • My Account

 Hello, I’m Jennie—mother, wife, outdoor enthusiast, registered nurse, and certified holistic nutritional consultant.
-My passion for mental health advocacy wasn’t something I planned, but I’m grateful for where it led me—supporting a population that has long been underrecognized, undersupported, and in need of alternative solutions.
+My passion for mental health advocacy wasn’t something I planned, but I’m grateful for where it led me—supporting a population that has long been underrecognized, undersupported and in need of better solutions.

 A Shift in Perspective

 In my early 20s, I began experiencing panic attacks.
-Like many, I was given anxiety-related diagnoses and cycled through different medications that never truly addressed the root of my anxiety.
-Instead, my emotions and experiences were placed into diagnostic boxes, leaving me feeling disconnected, limited, and stuck.
+Like many, I was given anxiety-related diagnoses and cycled through different medications that never addressed the root of my anxiety.
+This left me feeling disconnected, limited in direction, and stuck.

 I felt a similar disconnect throughout my 20-year nursing career.
 The more time I spent in the conventional system, the more I saw its gaps.
 I knew there was more to healthcare than medication and symptom management.